lmorisse/Symu.DNA/CONTRIBUTING.md

 # CONTRIBUTING

-First off, thank you for considering contributing to ONA.
+First off, thank you for considering contributing to DNA.
 There are different ways to contribute to this project.
 Contributing start by using the framework and give feedbacks.

 ## As a user